 Flan/quiche dishes – but only if they are your thing.
 I have a well loved, large selection of these, as I have inherited my mum’s and grandma’s collection.

 Stick Blender – marvellous for blending soups and sauces.

 Mini chopper – perfect for chopping herbs and garlic/onions etc.

-Electric hand mixer – wouldn’t be without this as yet not got myself a freestanding mixer.
+Electric hand mixer – wouldn’t be without this, as I’ve not yet got myself a freestanding mixer.

-Please drop me an email if you have any specific baking queries and I will do me very best to help.
+Please drop me an email if you have any specific baking queries and I love to hear from you and will always do my best to help.